 We have been given the incredible privilege to be the salt of the earth, but Jesus also cautioned us.
 The second part of Matthew 5:13 warns:

 Jesus didn’t say that we can lose our salvation; He said that we can lose our saltiness.
-When salt is contaminated it becomes corrosive and poisonous.
+When salt is contaminated, it becomes corrosive and poisonous.
 Contaminated salt cannot even be used for fertilizer on the field, so it has to be thrown on the road.
-If we have allowed sin, indifference or disobedience in our lives, we will become contaminated salt and have will have lost our saltiness.
-We need to confess our sin and let God restore us to the purpose for which He called us.
+If we have allowed sin, indifference, or disobedience in our lives, we will become contaminated salt and will have lost our saltiness.
+We need to confess our sins and let God restore us to the purpose for which He called us.

 In Mark 9:50, we see that we can lose our saltiness if we are not at peace with one another.